Instructing Large Language Models for Low-Resource Languages: A Systematic Study for Basque: Introduction

 To overcome these limitations, open models can be adapted to new languages through continued training with limited resources~\cite{etxaniz-etal-2024-latxa}.
 In the case of instruction-tuned models in particular, various efforts have emerged that typically follow a sequential approach~\cite{ouyang2022training}: first adapting the base model through continued pretraining, then performing instruction tuning.
 While this multi-step process has become standard practice, little exploration has investigated alternative adaptation strategies.
 We question whether instruction-following capabilities could be directly transferred to new languages without dedicated instruction data, and whether instruction-tuned models could be adapted through continued pretraining, similar to base models.

 Specifically, this work systematically explores diverse strategies beyond the conventional pipeline for developing instruction-tuned models for low-resource languages, seeking to identify optimal adaptation paths for Basque as our primary case study (see~\cref{fig:experimental_overview}).
 We deliberately constrain our exploration to resources either readily available or creatable using open models, avoiding reliance on distillation from commercial state-of-the-art systems.
-While our investigation focuses on a single language, our findings likely generalize to many similarly-resourced languages: Basque represents an ideal test case, ranking approximately 50\textsuperscript{th} in Common Crawl with a presence approximately $1,000$ times smaller than English,\footnote{\url{https://commoncrawl.github.io/cc-crawl-statistics/plots/languages.html}} and notably lacking pre-existing instruction datasets.
+While our investigation focuses on a single language, our findings likely generalize to many similarly-resourced languages: Basque represents an ideal test case, ranking approximately 50\textsuperscript{th} in Common Crawl with a presence approximately $1,000$ times smaller than English,\footnote{\href{https://commoncrawl.github.io/cc-crawl-statistics/plots/languages.html}{commoncrawl.github.io/cc-crawl-statistics/plots/languages.html}} and notably lacking pre-existing instruction datasets.
 This resource profile mirrors challenges faced by numerous other low-resource languages worldwide.

 In addressing this research question, we further confront a key challenge in instruction-following LLM assessment: automated metrics often miss capabilities that matter to users~\cite{salakhutdinov2024chatbot}.
 Thus, we developed an evaluation framework combining traditional benchmarks with a crowdsourced LLM arena, where we mobilized the Basque-speaking community in a large-scale evaluation effort that gathered over $12,000$ preference annotations from $1,680$ participants.
 This initiative constitutes the largest human evaluation effort for a low-resource language to date.